floss1138/dbDotCad/README.md

 Obviously, a single drawing has no way of knowing the handles used for other drawings.
 For migration into a database, some additional data identifying the (uniquely named) drawing file is necessary.
 This can be the file name (or part thereof) and/or the drawing title.
 In our examples the N-N-N part of the title and/or file name will be used.
 The attout handle always starts apostrophe and has a 3 digit or larger hex value.
 As the apostrophe is a useful chek, dbDotCad preserves this as part of the database_id.
-The appended document identifier is added after the handle using a + character as a separator so the MongoDB primary key _id becomes 'handle+docname e.g. '12BFE+123-23-1234
+The appended document identifier is added after the handle using a + character as a separator so the MongoDB primary key _id becomes 'handle+drawingnumber e.g. '12BFE+123-23-1234
-This will be know as the **block_id**
+This will be know as the **block_id** and becomes the primary key for the database.
+Mongo allows the apostrophe (single quote character) in an id but not the double quote that would need delimiting when used in JSON.

 ### RELEVANT AUTOKAD COMMANDS